ZacharyRaney/os-simulator/README.md

-# os-simulator
+# os-Simulator
-An operating system simulator for a class project
+An operating system Simulator for a class project